 Social Science Coordinating Committee

 The Social Science Coordinating Committee (SSCC) fosters integration of the methods, findings, and disciplinary perspectives of the social, behavioral, and economic sciences and interdisciplinary and transdisciplinary approaches into USGCRP activities in support of the Program’s strategic goals.
-The SSCC liaises with and serves as a social science resource to other USGCRP Interagency Working Groups, the Subcommittee on Global Change Research, and other USGCRP activities such as the National Climate Assessment.
+The SSCC liaises with and serves as a social science resource to other USGCRP Interagency Groups, the Subcommittee on

-- In collaboration with the Board on Environmental Change and Society of the National Academies, SSCC co-hosted a seminar “Climate Resilient Pathways and Social Science Research to Action” in February 2019.
-The seminar brought together federal managers and scientists, academic scientists, NAS, and civil society.
-Participants discussed the role of social science research to inform actions to meet global change and sustainability challenges, and opportunities to advance interdisciplinary research in federal programs.
+- In collaboration with the Board on Environmental Change and Society of the National Academies of Sciences, Engineering, and Medicine (NASEM), SSCC co-hosted a seminar, “Climate Resilient Pathways and Social Science Research to Action,” in February 2019.
+The seminar brought together federal managers and scientists, academic scientists, NASEM, and representatives from civil society.
+Participants discussed the role of social science research in informing actions to meet global change and sustainability challenges, and opportunities to advance interdisciplinary research in federal programs.

 - White papers: Social Science Perspectives on Climate Change